failsafe-lib/failsafe/policies/circuit-breaker.md

 breaker.withFailureThreshold(3, 5);
 ```

-After opening, a breaker will delay for 1 minute by default before before attempting to *close* again, or you can configure a specific delay:
+After opening, a breaker will delay for 1 minute by default before before transitioning to *half-open*, or you can configure a specific delay:

 ```java
 breaker.withDelay(Duration.ofSeconds(30));